MindlessBoid/single-person-pose-estimation/README.md

 ----

 * For person detector I use YOLOv5.
+* Demo images:
+![Demo image](/demo_images/ballet_detected.png)
+![Demo image](/demo_images/walking_detected.png)
 * For webcam, I obtain input through browser, therefore there is boilerplate for JavaScript.
 Prop to [The AI Guy](https://www.youtube.com/watch?v=YjWh7QvVH60).
-![Demo image](/demo_images/ballet_detected.png)
-![Demo image](/demo_images/walking_detected.png)
 * For more details: `demo.ipynb.`

 Speical thanks to M. for helping me during the process.